-52. 44% said it was hard to put a quantity to the value of the community: communities generate revenue indirectly, so it is often difficult to assess its impact.
+52. 44% said it was hard to put a quantity to the value of the community: internet communities generate revenue indirectly, so it is often difficult to assess its impact.

 53. Every 1/4 say they do not have enough staff: a quite big percentage of specialists claim that there are not enough human resources for full-fledged work.

-54. 65% of community professionals believe their organizations will be increasing their community budgets over the next 12 months: more and more money is allocated to the development of the communities from businesses and brands.
+54. 65% of community professionals believe their organizations will be increasing their community budgets over the next 12 months: more and more money is allocated to the development of the internet communities from businesses and brands.